13 Must-Try Latinx-Owned Businesses in Miami

 How to support: Schedule and appointment online.

 This family-owned bakery is now on its third-generation of Cuban-American ownership and has grown to 12 locations spread throughout South Florida.
-It’s also become a staple in the community, not only thanks to its delicious pastelitos, but also by doing things like giving away free Cuban bread on Mondays during the height of the pandemic, donating lunches to Miami-Dade Public Schools, delivering baked goods to low income areas, and working with the Joshua’s Heart Foundation to repurpose their leftover products.
+It’s also become a staple in the community, not only thanks to its delicious pastelitos, but also by doing things like giving away free Cuban bread on Mondays during the height of the pandemic, donating lunches to Miami-Dade Public Schools, delivering baked goods to low-income areas, and working with the Joshua’s Heart Foundation to repurpose its leftover products.

 How to support: Order online through Postmates.